versett/versett-scripts/README.md

 ### Installation

 1. Run `yarn add @versett/versett-scripts --dev`
 2. In order to enable the git hook commands, you have to add [husky](https://github.com/typicode/husky) configuration to your `package.json`.
 There are currently four commands supported by `versett-scripts`.
-Here's a configuration example containing all four, which can be added to your `package.json`'s root':
+Here's a configuration example containing all four, which can be added to your `package.json`'s root:

 ```json
 "husky": {